• Skip to primary navigation

 Ingredients

-• Tofu.
-We like pan-frying the tofu before but you can add the tofu into the curry raw and let it cook with the rest of the ingredients.
+Tofu.
+We like pan-frying the tofu before, but you can add the tofu to the curry uncooked and let it cook with the rest of the ingredients.
 For this recipe, we use firm or extra firm tofu.

-• Coconut milk.
+Coconut milk.
 You can find coconut milk in most grocery stores.
 We recommend using a can of full-fat coconut milk.
-Creamy coconut milk is tastier and you are not having Thai curry every day, it should be fine to eat regular coconut milk.
+Creamy coconut milk is tastier, and if you are not having Thai curry every day or have been advised to avoid coconut milk, it should be fine to eat regular coconut milk.

-• Water or vegetable broth.
-We use water to make this recipe as the curry paste is already packed with flavour but optionally, you can use vegetable broth or stock.
+Water or vegetable broth.
+We use water to make this recipe as the curry paste is already packed with flavor, but you can use vegetable broth or stock if you'd like.

 Step-by-Step Method